Medicaid Eligibility for Seniors in Arizona in 2025

 1. Residency and Citizenship – the applicant must be a resident of Arizona and a U.S. citizen or have proper immigration status.

-2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
+2. Age/Disability – the applicant must be age 65 or older, blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.

-The state has a look back period of five years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
+The state has a look-back period of five years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
 Basically, all money and property, and any item that can be valued and turned into cash, is a countable asset unless it is listed as exempt.

 Exempt Assets for an ALTCS Applicant Include:

-• $2,000 or less in cash/non-exempt assets if single.
-If the assets exceed the limit on the first of the month the applicant is ineligible for the entire month.
+- $2,000 or less in cash/non-exempt assets if single.
+If the assets exceed the limit on the first of the month, the applicant is ineligible for the entire month.

-• One home is exempt (equity limit $713,000) if planning to return, a spouse, a child under 21, or a disabled person resides in it.
+- One home is exempt (equity limit $713,000) if planning to return, a spouse, a child under 21, or a disabled person resides in it.
 Whenever an institutionalized person sells a previously exempted residence, the money from the sale becomes a countable asset.
 The recipient may then lose eligibility for Medicaid until he/she has spent down the money and their countable resources are once again less than the maximum.

-• One automobile, no equity amount specified.
+- One automobile, no equity amount specified.

-• Burial spaces/plots up to $1,500 in value.
+- Burial spaces/plots up to $1,500 in value.

-• Irrevocable burial trusts worth up to $9,000.
+- Irrevocable burial trusts worth up to $9,000.

-• Non-saleable property, household furnishings, furniture, clothing, jewelry, and other personal effects are not counted.
+- Non-saleable property, household furnishings, furniture, clothing, jewelry, and other personal effects are not counted.

-ALTCS Spousal Rules:
+ALTCS Spousal Rules for 2025:

 Community spouse impoverishment protection: The community spouse can keep part of the institutionalized spouse’s income if the community spouse has a monthly income of less than $2,555.
-The maximum amount of income that can be retained is $3,853.50/month varying by case, depending on unique living expenses.
+The maximum amount of income that can be retained is $3,853.50/month, varying by case, depending on unique living expenses.

 Arizona Long Term Care Insurance Partnership:

 This is a program between the state and private insurance companies.
-Partnership policies protect assets by matching dollar for dollar what policy holders pay into their policies.
-For example, if you bought a Partnership Policy with a maximum benefit payout of $155,000 then you are able to protect $155,000 of your assets.
-For married couples each spouse needs to purchase their own policy.
-Once the $155,000 worth of long term care coverage is used, you may apply for Medicaid with $155,000 worth of assets exempted.
+Partnership policies protect assets by matching dollar for dollar what policyholders pay into their policies.
+For example, if you bought a Partnership Policy with a maximum benefit payout of $155,000, you can protect $155,000 of your assets.
+For married couples, each spouse needs to purchase their own policy.
+Once the $155,000 worth of long-term care coverage is used, you may apply for Medicaid with $155,000 worth of assets exempted.

 ALTCS Benefits and Coverage:

 ALTCS coverage varies based on where a person is living.
-For example, if a person resides in a long-term care facility, they will receive different long-term care supports than a person who remains at home.
+For example, if a person resides in a long-term care facility, they will receive different long-term care support than a person who remains at home.
 Depending on income level, medical neediness, and where the person lives, applying for ALTCS may help you receive some or all of the following services:

-• If Applicable, Behavioral Health Care
+- If Applicable, Behavioral Health Care

-• Up to $1,000/year in Dental Care
+- Up to $1,000/year in Dental Care

-• Adult Day Care or Respite Care
+- Adult Day Care or Respite Care

-• Home Health Services
+- Home Health Services

-• Medical Supplies and Durable Medical Equipment
+- Medical Supplies and Durable Medical Equipment

-• In-home Caregiving
+- In-home Caregiving

-• Long-Term Care Facility Payments
+- Long-Term Care Facility Payments

-• Health Insurance
+- Health Insurance

-• Medicaid Insurance
+- Medicaid Insurance

-• Doctor’s Appointments
+- Doctor’s Appointments

-• Hospice Care
+- Hospice Care

-• Meal Delivery
+- Meal Delivery

 Getting Paid as a Family Caregiver